APRA Awards (Australia): Emily Burrows Award

 In 2019 the prize was awarded at the South Australian Music Awards (SAM Awards) for the first time, with Dead Roo winning the Award.
 Seabass were presented with the award at the SAM Awards in 2020, and Tilly Tjala Thomas won it in 2021.
 Thomas sings in both Nukunu language and English, with her single "Ngana Nyunyi" sung in both.
-She won the triple j unearthed's NIMAs competition, giving her the opportunity to play at the National Indigenous Music Awards in 2021.
+She won triple j Unearthed's NIMAs competition, giving her the opportunity to play at the National Indigenous Music Awards in 2021.

+In 2023, Indigenous hip hop band from the APY lands, DEM MOB, won the award.

 Top 30 Australian Songs (2001 only)

 As part of its 75th anniversary celebrations in 2001, APRA created a list of the top 30 Australian songs.
 A panel of 100 music personalities were asked to list the ten best Australian songs, the data was compiled and the Top Ten in numerical order, was announced at the 2001 APRA Music Awards ceremony.
 At the ceremony You Am I performed the #1 listed song "Friday on My Mind" with Ross Wilson performing the #2 listed song "Eagle Rock".
 The next 20 songs in the Top 30 had been announced four weeks earlier.